openstack/neutron/doc/source/admin/config-ml2.rst

   Can only be used for instance network attachments (device_owner = compute) and not for attachment of other resources like routers, DHCP, and so on.

-  It is positioned as alternative to Open vSwitch or Linux bridge support on the compute node for internal deployments.
+  It is positioned as alternative to Open vSwitch support on the compute node for internal deployments.

   MacVTap offers a direct connection with very little overhead between instances and down to the adapter.
 You can use MacVTap agent on the